KoalaV2/K.A.I/README.md

 ## What this is

-Project Seb is a custom made assistant which is fully programmed and built by myself and occasionally some contributors, it is going to include a bunch of projects of mine and eventually voice recognition.
+K.A.I is a custom made assistant which is fully programmed and built by myself and occasionally some contributors, it is going to include a bunch of projects of mine and eventually voice recognition.
 ## Planned features

 1. TUI / GUI